Kris Jenkins

 Kristopher Rudy-Charles Jenkins (born August 3, 1979) is an American former professional football player who was a defensive tackle for the Carolina Panthers and New York Jets of the National Football League (NFL).
 He played college football for the Maryland Terrapins.
 He was selected by the Panthers in the second round of the 2001 NFL draft.
-A two-time All-Pro and four-time Pro Bowl selection, Jenkins played seven seasons for the Panthers before being traded to the Jets in 2008.
+A three-time All-Pro and four-time Pro Bowl selection, Jenkins played seven seasons for the Panthers before being traded to the Jets in 2008.

 College career

 Jenkins played college football at the University of Maryland, where he started 27 of 41 games.
 He made the second-team All-ACC during his senior season.
 He finished with 9.5 sacks and 154 tackles.

 Professional career

 2001 NFL draft

 Jenkins was selected in the second round of the 2001 NFL draft by Carolina.